 “Whoever you are...I have always depended on the kindness of strangers.”

 It’s a sad statement about humanity.
-That in some cases we’ll be more generous to those who are unknown to us than we will with those who matter.
+That in some cases we’ll be more generous to those who are unknown to us than we will to those who matter.

 Perhaps we know that our closest associates know us by our flaws, and we can’t absolve ourselves of those.
 Or maybe we just want someone to think of us by the pristine first impression we make with a kind gesture.

 There are numerous ways to be kind to your employees, colleagues, and family members.
 But it takes a sustained effort.
 Sustained as in more than just the hoops companies jump through to woo new customers.

 Ways to Show Kindness